 1. Information for Landlords

 Our fee structure is simple.
 We follow a NO LET NO FEE policy.
 If we do not secure a tenant you do not pay a penny.
 For the full management service we charge £125 plus vat (£150 inc vat) for finding the tenant.
 We charge a 10% plus vat (12% inc vat) management fee each month.
-All fees subject to VAT.
 There are no other fees.
 This is an all inclusive package.
-No advertising fees, no inventory fees, no tenancy renewal fees unlike most agents, no more additional fees.
+No advertising fees, no inventory fees, no tenancy renewal fees unlike many agents, no more additional fees.
 Simple.

 Guide for Landlords